 Ga.
 Comp.
 R. & Regs.
 111-3-8 (Estate Recovery); O.C.G.A.
 49-4-147.1

-Georgia recovers the cost of long-term care — nursing facility services, personal care, home and community-based services, hospital services, and prescription drug services — from the estates of members who were 55 or older when they received it, and from members of any age in a nursing or intermediate care facility.
+Georgia recovers the cost of long-term care — nursing facility services, personal care, home and community-based services, hospital services, and prescription drug services — from the estates of members who were 55 or older when they received it, and from members of any age who were an inpatient in a nursing facility, intermediate care facility, or other medical institution.

 Recovery is deferred while a surviving spouse, a child under 21, or a blind or permanently and totally disabled child is living.
 A lien on the home is not enforced while a qualifying sibling with an equity interest, or a caregiving child who lived there continuously, still occupies it.